Disordered Supersolids in the Extended Bose-Hubbard Model: Results

 At $\Delta=0.1$, we find that the supersolid phase at $t=0.03$ is destroyed.
 The system has $\rho_s=0$, $\kappa>0$ and $S_{\pi}>0$, satisfying the definition of the disordered solid phase.
 By increasing $t$ to $t=0.04$, we recover the supersolid phase, which persists until $t=0.06$.
 For larger $t$ the system enters the superfluid phase. $\Delta=0.3$ shows a similar set of transitions.
+However, the critical temperature for Bose-glass to normal phase transition is undetermined in our study, since we have not found a suitable scaling relation to describe the transition.

 For $\Delta=0.5$ and small $t$ ($t=0.02$), we have $\kappa>0$, $\rho_s=0$, and $S_{\pi}\sim 0$, which is the Bose-glass phase at low $T$.
+Our result is consistent with the existence of Bose-glass phase predicted by theorem of inclusions \cite{pollet:2009b}.
 As we increase the hopping to $t=0.03$, the system turns into the superfluid at low temperatures.
 The superfluid phase persists as we further increase $t$ values.

 Note that the above rough determination of phase boundaries for $L=10$ will change with system size.
 The critical points deduced from Fig.~\ref{fig:rough_phase_scan} are only approximate.
-Precise determination of critical points can be achieved through finite-size scalings to be discussed in Sec.~\ref{sec:scaling}.
+Precise determination of critical points can be achieved through finite-size scalings to be discussed below.
 However, from the numerical simulations at $L=10$, we already see the rich phase diagram contained in the disordered extended Bose-Hubbard model.
 Numerical simulations at $L=10$ also serve as a rough guide to phase transitions, which will suggest parameters for a precise finite-sizing scaling analysis.

-\section{Finite-size Scaling}
+\subsection{Finite-Size Scaling}

 To map out the finite temperature phase boundaries, we used QMC data to carry out finite-size scaling analyses for the order parameters.
 We found two distinct universality classes governing transitions: Ising and 3D XY.
 The Ising universality class applies to the long-range charge order/disorder transition while the 3D XY universality class applies to superfluid/non-superfluid transitions.
-In this section we discuss the methods we used to identify the transition points using finite size scaling relations.
+In this section we discuss the methods we used to identify the transition points using finite-size scaling relations.

-Since the long-range charge order to disorder transition belongs to Ising universality class, the structure factor obeys the following scaling relation \cite{privman:1984}:
+Since the long-range charge order to disorder transition belongs to the Ising universality class, the structure factor obeys the following scaling relation \cite{privman:1984}:

 where $\tilde{t}=(T-T_c)/T_c$ is the reduced temperature that measures the dimensionless distance from $T$ to the critical temperature $T_c$, $\beta=0.3265(3)$, $\nu=0.6301(4)$, $a_1$ is a non-universal metric factor, and $\tilde{S}$ is a scaling function.
 From Eq. (\ref{SpiScaling}) we see that if we plot $L^{\beta/\nu}S_{\pi}$ vs. $T$ for different lattice sizes, different curves will intersect at $T=T_c$.
 Two example scaling figures are shown in the upper two panels of Fig.~\ref{scalinganalysis} for $\Delta=0.1$.